manasa-arun/python/content/en/Tips/structure-keywords-in-python.md

 sub= 4
 ```

-# pass keyword in python:
+# pass keyword in Python:
 The `pass` is nothing.
 The `pass` keyword is written as there should be a statement for if.
 The output as "End of program"